twse/random-stuff/Third-Party Notices.md

 **Factoid:** Of the thousands of hands played during testing, three resulted in Royal Flushes.
 The first was by the program's author, Dick Goran, on December 20, 1995 (a one card draw).
 The second Royal was made by Sharon Moskowitz (and certified by her father, David).
 Goran made another Royal on April 26, 1996 while preparing the final beta version of the program (a three card draw).

+## For use of Comment Manager, TreeFolder
+(c) 1997 Alessandro Cantatore

+Under no circumstances the author is liable for any loss or damage.
+The use of the program implies acceptance of the conditions stated above.

+## For use of Editor+
+Copyright © 1996-1997 Christoph Bratschi

+This version is freeware, that means that you can give this program to other persons if you don't change this documentation, the program code and the zip file.
+It is not allowed to sell this program without my permission.
+If you want to distribute this program on a CD please let me know.

+You use this program at your own risk!

+## For use of File Browser
+Copyright © 1998-2004 Christoph Bratschi

+## For use of File Splitter and Joiner
+(c) 16 Jun 2006 - Alessandro Felice Cantatore

 ## For use of HTMLGen, RexxBase
 Copyright © 1993-1999 American Coders Ltd.<br />
 Written by Joseph McVerry